-With an ever-growing array of power meters to choose from, there is a lot to consider when trying to determine which power meter is best for you.
+With an ever-growing array of power meters to choose from, there can be a lot to consider when trying to determine which one is best for you.
+Power meters can vary in terms of compatibility with your bike, price and features.
 However, perhaps the biggest difference in power meters, and the subject of this article, is in regards to how they measure power.
-Some power meters measure your total power.
-Others, called left-only power meters, do things a bit differently.
-Determining which one is right for you is going to be one of the biggest decisions you’ll need to make when shopping for a new power meter.
+Some power meters measure your total power – meaning they directly measure power from both legs.
+Then there are left-only power meters (or left-side power meters), which do things a bit differently.
+Determining which one is right for you is an important decision you’ll need to make when shopping for a power meter.
 So let’s dive in and see what all the fuss is about.

 Total Power Measurement

-As an example, take an SRM crank-based power meter, the very first power meter ever produced.
-SRM measures power at the crank spider.
-Forces generated by both legs pass through the crank, so a crank-based power meter such as the SRM measures total power.
+Take the SRM Origin Road power meter for example.
+SRM was the first company to manufacture a power meter back in the 80’s and they have always measured power at the crank spider.
+Forces generated by both legs pass through the crank, so the SRM therefore measures total power.

 Let’s consider PowerTap’s popular hub-based power meter, the PowerTap G3, as another example.
 Like the crank, all of a rider’s power passes through the hub.
 Left leg, right leg, it doesn’t matter – the hub measures your total power.